NADIRAH FARAH FOLEY

 graduated with honors with a degree in Classics, having written a senior thesis on Roman religion and Haitian Vodou

-"We can't be afraid to fly — or to be fly — which means soaring not just past our fear of failure, but also past our fear of success."
+"we can't be afraid to fly — or to be fly — which means soaring not just past our fear of failure, but also past our fear of success."